 CSI in children has a significant impact on their quality of life.
 Late toxicities are related to endocrine, musculoskeletal, and neurocognitive complications [56].
 These can affect their school performance, social function and relationships.
 Liang et al. [59] evaluated the impact of multimodality treatment on the neuropsychological functions and quality of life of survivors.
 They concluded that location of disease and radiotherapy field and dose are the main factors contributing to impaired intellectual ability, memory problems and behavioural dysfunction.
-The SIOP GCT II study is evaluating the quality of life after treatment for iGCTs.
+The SIOP CNS GCT II study is evaluating the quality of life after treatment for icGCTs.